Fracking in the UK

 Research supports some of these claims.
 For example, researchers found evidence of dissolved methane in drinking water wells in New York and Pennsylvania associated with shale-gas extraction.
 Methane is flammable, so can cause explosions.
 There have been reports of methane bubbling out of kitchen taps.

 An earthquake of 3.0 magnitude occurred in March 2014 in Ohio within 1km of active fracking operations.
-But most tremors associated with fracking operations have been smaller, including the 1.5 and 2.2 magnitude events caused by Cuadrilla’s operations near Blackpool in 2011.
+Tremors of similar strength were also seen in the UK, with an event at Cuadrilla’s Blackpool site registering at 2.9 in August 2019.

 Surface spills and improper disposal are highly feasible in some areas, especially given the vast amount of waste fluid to be disposed of.
 Health impacts can also affect animals and pets.
 Hazardous air pollution resulting from volatile compounds is another concern.